|No. 4-28||Rev. 05-25-16||Date 11-08-05|

-I. At the end of a project, any unobligated funds remaining in the sponsor's account, or the University's cost-sharing fund, will be returned to its contributor (with the exception of donor funds), unless specified written prior approval to use the funds for other costs is requested and approved by the sponsor and/or the Academic Associate Provost's office.
+I. At the end of a project, any unobligated funds remaining in the sponsor's account, or the University's cost-sharing fund, will be returned to its contributor (with the exception of donor funds), unless specified written prior approval to use the funds for other costs is requested and approved by the sponsor and/or the Provost's Office.
 In the case of donor cost sharing, University Development will consult with the responsible department and the donor to agree on appropriate use.

 J. Should new donations be desired, the Vice President for University Relations will be notified, and all donor solicitations will be made by University Development.